Skip to content

 There are several reasons why you may have been rejected for a loan:

-- You have too many current loans, maxed-out credit cards and other debts.
+• You have too many loans, maxed-out credit cards and other debts.

-- You have a bad credit rating because of missed payments or other debts.
+• You have a bad credit rating because of a history of missed or late payments, or other debts

-- You don’t earn enough to comfortably pay back the loan.
+• You don’t earn enough to comfortably afford the loan repayments

 Can I apply for a loan without affecting my credit score?